LiaRap/input4CORDEX/README.md

 # input4CORDEX
-Example codes to create forcing files 3hourly for ORCHIDEE starting from CORDEX dataset contained in /bdd/CORDEX/output/ (CMIP5).
-Each year takes less than 5 minutes.
+Example codes to create 3hourly forcing files for ORCHIDEE starting from CORDEX dataset contained in /bdd/CORDEX/output/ (CMIP5).
+Each year takes ~5 minutes.

 The forcing files are stored in /modfs/project/input4CORDEX/output/